-- Supported SSL/TLS-versions are SSL-3.0, TLS-1.0, TLS-1.1, and TLS-1.2. - For security reasons SSL-2.0 is not supported. - For security reasons SSL-3.0 is no longer supported by default, but can be configured. - Ephemeral Diffie-Hellman cipher suites are supported, but not Diffie Hellman Certificates cipher suites. - Elliptic Curve cipher suites are supported if the Crypto application supports it and named curves are used. - Export cipher suites are not supported as the U.S. lifted its export restrictions in early 2000. - IDEA cipher suites are not supported as they have become deprecated by the latest TLS specification so it is not motivated to implement them. - CRL validation is supported. - Policy certificate extensions are not supported. - 'Server Name Indication' extension client side (RFC 6066, Section 3) is supported.
+- Supported SSL/TLS-versions are SSL-3.0, TLS-1.0, TLS-1.1, and TLS-1.2. - For security reasons SSL-2.0 is not supported. - For security reasons SSL-3.0 is no longer supported by default, but can be configured. - · For security reasons DES cipher suites are no longer supported by default, but can be configured. - Renegotiation Indication Extension RFC 5746 is supported - Ephemeral Diffie-Hellman cipher suites are supported, but not Diffie Hellman Certificates cipher suites. - Elliptic Curve cipher suites are supported if the Crypto application supports it and named curves are used. - Export cipher suites are not supported as the U.S. lifted its export restrictions in early 2000. - IDEA cipher suites are not supported as they have become deprecated by the latest TLS specification so it is not motivated to implement them. - Compression is not supported. - CRL validation is supported. - Policy certificate extensions are not supported. - 'Server Name Indication' extension (RFC 6066) is supported. - Application Layer Protocol Negotiation (ALPN) and its successor Next Protocol Negotiation (NPN) are supported. - It is possible to use Pre-Shared Key (PSK) and Secure Remote Password (SRP) cipher suites, but they are not enabled by default.